 Reminder for Parents – Leave Of Absence during Term Time

 The Nuneaton Academy recognises and rewards pupils for excellent attendance to school.
 We also recognise that where a child’s attendance is below expectations support strategies need to be implemented to improve their attendance.
-With this in mind, The Academy rewards and supports improved attendance using the steps outlined below.
+With this in mind, the Academy rewards and supports improved attendance.